- Self-Directed Accounts

-The ability to receive a tax deduction on IRA contributions depends on a variety of factors, such as the type of account, whether you’re covered by an employer-sponsored retirement plan, and your income.
-If you’re married and file jointly, and whether your spouse is covered by an employer-sponsored retirement plan is also a factor.
+Whether you receive a tax deduction on an IRA contribution depends on a variety of factors including the type of account, whether you’re covered by an employer-sponsored retirement plan, and your income.

-Please note: If you have a Roth IRA, contributions are not tax deductible and are considered “after-tax” contributions.
+If you have a Roth IRA, contributions are not tax-deductible and are considered “after-tax” contributions.
 But, due to the tax treatment of Roth accounts, investments and withdrawals are tax-free after certain IRS requirements are met.